How to host the dinner party of the year!

 Tablescape and decoration

 The meal may very well help you decide on the ambience you want create when decorating the social areas or simply how you lay the table.
 Exotic aromas and brightly coloured food might entice you to spice up the area with bold decorations.
 A staple table decoration is a lovely arrangement of flowers but do make sure that they do not get in the way of your guests’ views of one another, or that their smell is so potent that it takes away from the meal.
 Aside from flowers you can play with the table decoration using smart or fun candles and candle sticks.
 Mixing up the shapes and colours of items on the table can give it a more interesting and dynamic appearance.
 You can also get creative with place names as personally a seating plan is a must to make sure people mingle outside of their immediate comfort zones.
-A useful and stylish addition to present this plan is the Noble Macmillan Table Planner pictured below.
+A useful and stylish addition to present this plan is by using one of our table planners, such as the one pictured below.

 Last but not least, the entertainment

 Last but not least, you must think about how you plan to keep your guests entertained.
 Music is core to the entertainment and creating the desired atmosphere.
 The best way to avoid stressing over music choices on the night is to make a few playlists for different moods before the event.
 This way you have some lively but not intrusive music while your guests mingle and eat, while keeping your party music for some after dinner fun.
 Equally, as suppliers of a fine selections of luxury games, we have a wide variety of fabulous games to keep them entertained.
-You may wish to impress them with our gorgeous Luxury Leather Card Box Games when someone predictably suggests a cards-based game, or surprise them with a luxury version of the ever-popular game, Perudo.
+You may wish to impress them with a game of cards from our gorgeous selection, or surprise them with a luxury version of the ever-popular game, Perudo.
 You can find out more about our games collection in our previous blog post, ‘Games to Save for a Rainy Day’.